DevSlem/AINE-DRL/README.md

 # AINE DRL

-A project for the DRL framework. **AINE** is the team name which means "Agent IN Environment".
+A project for the DRL framework. **AINE** means "Agent IN Environment".

 Table of Contents: